 The FormData key automatically changes the request so that its content is a

 multipart/form-data form.
 It's Content-Type header is set accordingly.
 This is

 mainly used if you want to upload file and submit other binary data.
-You
+Do not pass

 ... formdata: name: David lastname: Diaz